MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationassignmultistring.md

 ----------

 *Configuration* \[in\]
+Handle to the NETCONFIGURATION object that represents an opened registry key.

 *ValueName* \[in\]
+A pointer to a **UNICODE_STRING** structure that contains a value name.

 *Collection* \[in\]
+A handle to a framework collection object that represents a collection of framework string objects.

 Return value
 ------------

-(NTSTATUS) The method returns STATUS\_SUCCESS if the operation succeeds.
+The method returns STATUS\_SUCCESS if the operation succeeds.
 Otherwise, this method may return an appropriate NTSTATUS error code.

 Requirements
 ------------